 - Mix well

-- Pour in your coconut oil and mix again until well combined.
+- Pour in the coconut oil and mix again until well combined.

 - If it comes together well and doesn't look too dry then you will not need to add the extra milk.
 If however it looks dry add some more a tablespoon at a time until the dough comes together well.